arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 The server collects
 [statistics](programs-arangod-server.html#toggling-server-statistics) regularly,
-which it shows you in the web interface.
-You will have a light query load every few seconds even if your application is idle because of the statistics.
-You can disable them if desired:
+which is displayed in the web interface.
+You will have a light query load every few seconds, even if your application is idle, because of the statistics.
+If required, you can turn it off via:

 ```
 --server.statistics false